I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Reissue: Rock Candy Records, 2005

 I will never forget the first time my 12-year-old self saw the Plasmatics' now-infamous music video for "The Damned," from their first (and only) major label album, 1982's Coup d'Etat, on MTV.
-I was dimly aware of the shock-rockers' existence at the time (due to the many hysterical headlines they'd garnered on the covers of rock magazines) but I had never experienced the musical attack of warrior woman Wendy O. Williams and her merry band of audio terrorists before.
+I was only dimly aware of the shock-rockers' existence at the time (due mainly to the many hysterical headlines they'd garnered on the covers of rock magazines) but I had never experienced the musical attack of warrior woman Wendy O. Williams and her merry band of audio terrorists before.

 MTV apparently pulled "The Damned" from rotation after only a few airings due to concerns about its ultra-violence (despite the prominent "These are professionals, so don't try this at home, kids" disclaimer at the beginning of the vid), so I suppose I'm lucky I even saw it at all.

 All those memories come rushing back every time I place Coup d'Etat in my CD player and crank the volume to proper, ear-bleeding levels.
 This is an album that still sounds fresh and dangerous, nearly 40 (!) years after its release.

 I'm pretty sure that Capitol Records had no idea what they were getting into when they signed the Plasmatics, who were equal parts performance art-collective and noisy punk-rock band.
 The band was legendary for its live shows, which featured the scantily-clad Wendy protesting against conformity and calling for the destruction of society's norms as she chain-sawed guitars and amps, smashed TV's with sledgehammers, and blew up automobiles.